Foundpe/EGate/README.md

-# 🔐 Key System API & Web UI
+# 🔐 EGate (Key System API & Web UI)

-A secure and simple license key system built for paid feature locking, user HWID binding, admin control, and reset cooldowns.
+EGate is a secure and simple license key system built for paid feature locking, user HWID binding, admin control, and reset cooldowns.
 Designed to run serverlessly on **Vercel**, with GitHub as the persistent backend.

 ---